hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

 Welcome to part 3 of the tutorial!
 This week we'll finally get into writing our own web pages, rather than using the Django Admin site.
+Here's a summary of what we'll get up to:

+* Write an FT that views and responds to a Poll

+* Create a url, view and template for our site homepage

+* Use the Django Test Client to write unit tests for the above

 Part 3 - A normal web page, using Django views and templates
 ==========================================================